QuentinRa/blog.quentinra.dev/info/css/index.md

 * List of CSS properties that I'm using the most
 * What's responsive design?

-> **Note**: as you are doing in HTML, good developer that you are 😎, you should test that your code is following the W3C standard [using this validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
+> **Note**: as you are doing in HTML, the good developer that you are 😎, you should test that your code is following the W3C standard [using this validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
 You may also want to minimize your CSS (to make your page faster, as the size of the CSS will be reduced), you can do that with a [CSS minifier](https://css-minifier.com/).
 If you want to use a CDN, please refer to the WEB course.
 >
 > I did use it yet (please add explanations if you did here), but you can use SASS to generate CSS, which is working like TypeScript for JavaScript, or PHP to factorize HTML code.
 It seems useful to make themes (dark, light).